Buenos Aires Climate & Temperature

-- If you were to burrow down through the Earth from Buenos Aires you would come out nearest to the climate station at Qingdao, China where you would find a Humid subtropical climate (Warm temperate dry forest biome).
+- Were you to burrow down through the centre of the Earth from Buenos Aires you would pop up nearest to the climate station at Qingdao, China where you would find a Humid subtropical climate (Warm temperate dry forest biome).

 Buenos Aires Climate Comparisons

 In depth comparisons with over 3,600 world destinations.
 Better understand a climate by comparing it relative to one you know (check it out):